Relationship with our pores? It is complicated.

 According to Day, certain beauty products can cause some to be oilier.
-“If you are using thicker, greasy products that are overly occlusive (aka pore-clogging) and are formulated with ingredients like petrolatum and waxes, you will notice an increase in oiliness of the skin and you may notice more buildup,” she explains.
+“If you are using thicker, greasy products that are overly occlusive (aka pore-clogging) and are formulated with ingredients like petrolatum and waxes, you will notice an increase in the oiliness of the skin and you may notice more buildup,” she explains.
 “This is because the opening of the pore gets blocked and all the stuff behind it gets backlogged since it can’t be excreted onto the surface of the skin.”

-If you tend to have oily skin, Day suggests avoiding products that contain petroleum and opting for those labeled non-comedogenic, ideally with ingredients such as salicylic acid (penetrates pores and helps exfoliate), glycolic acid (clears the surface of the skin, but also helps exfoliate) and retinoic acid (helps normalize skin cell turnover, including the skin cells that line the pores, therefore helping pores appear smaller and controlling oil production).
+If you tend to have oily skin, Day suggests avoiding products that contain petroleum and opting for those labeled non-comedogenic, ideally with ingredients such as salicylic acid (penetrates pores and helps exfoliate), glycolic acid (clears the surface of the skin but also helps exfoliate) and retinoic acid (helps normalize skin cell turnover, including the skin cells that line the pores, therefore helping pores appear smaller and controlling oil production).
 You can also incorporate a clay mask into your routine to help with absorbing excess oils and exfoliation.

 And a diligent skincare routine can also go a long way.
 “You’ll typically want to wash twice a day and exfoliate on a regular basis.
-The latter will vary depending on your skin sensitivity and strength of the exfoliator from a few times a week to once a week to once every few weeks.
+The latter will vary depending on your skin sensitivity and strength of the exfoliator from a few times a week to once every few weeks.
 Use a moisturizer that contains hyaluronic acid and is designed for oily skin, like a lotion or gel,” Day explains, warning that you should be cautious of over-washing or exfoliating, which can be counterproductive.

-As with any skincare routine, Day says sun protection is also a non-negotiable.
+As with any skincare routine, Day says sun protection is also non-negotiable.
 “Sun exposure cooks the water out of your skin, which dries it.
 This stimulates the sebaceous glands to produce more oil to try to protect the skin against water loss.
 The increased oil production requires the oil glands to overgrow and that makes the pores bigger.
 It can also lead to increased acne,” she adds.

-And while Day says the impact of diet is still a bit controversial, it is thought by some that eating a diet higher in antioxidants and lower in sugar and processed foods is anti-inflammatory and can be helpful in issues relating to acne and pores.
+And while Day says the impact of diet is still a bit controversial, it is thought by some that eating a diet higher in antioxidants and lower in sugar and processed foods are anti-inflammatory and can be helpful in issues relating to acne and pores.

-In terms of treatments, Adarsh Vijay Mudgil, M.D., a New York City dermatologist, says facials (which can unclog pores by essentially squeezing the pore contents out), chemical peels (which help loosen the contents of clogged pores and exfoliate dead skin cells using acids like salicylic acid or glycolic acid, allowing pores to naturally release their contents) and a prescription regimen (which typically will include retinoids to address acne causing inflammation around hair follicles and soften the contents within pores) overseen by a board-certified dermatologist are all helpful when over-the-counter products do not do the trick.
+In terms of treatments, Adarsh Vijay Mudgil, M.D., a New York City dermatologist, says facials (which can unclog pores by essentially squeezing the pore contents out), chemical peels (which help loosen the contents of clogged pores and exfoliate dead skin cells using acids like salicylic acid or glycolic acid, allowing pores to naturally release their contents) and a prescription regimen (which typically will include retinoids to address acne-causing inflammation around hair follicles and soften the contents within pores) overseen by a board-certified dermatologist are all helpful when over-the-counter products do not do the trick.

-“Another popular treatment we use in my office to address pore size is combining non-ablative fractional laser resurfacing with local application of platelet-rich plasma (PRP) — this has worked wonders for many of my patients,” says Mudgil.
+“Another popular treatment we use in my office to address pore size is combining non-ablative fractional laser resurfacing with a local application of platelet-rich plasma (PRP) — this has worked wonders for many of my patients,” says Mudgil.